GOFS-lite/GOFS-lite/reference.md

 vehicle_types.json | Conditionally REQUIRED | Describes the types of vehicles that System operator has available the service.
-REQUIRED if any vehicle types are references in zones_transfer_rules.json zones.json | REQUIRED | Defines zones available for the services. zones_transfer_rules.json | REQUIRED | Defines rules for intra-zones and inter-zone travel and operating hours.
+REQUIRED if any vehicle types are references in zones_transfer_rules.json zones.json | REQUIRED | Defines zones available for the services. zones_transfer_rules.json | REQUIRED | Defines rules for intra-zones and inter-zone travel and operating hours. calendar.json | REQUIRED | Defines dates where service is active.

 ### Field Types